In the interior of a solid ball of matter with uniform density, the Newtonian gravitational potential takes the simple form:

 q = sin2 θ (1/a2 – 1/b2)

-Using our result for I(p, q), applying sin2 θ = 1 – cos2 θ, and moving some factors outside the integral, we get:
+Now, Ψ0 must be unchanged if we permute the semi-axes a, b, c, and it will turn out to be convenient for what follows if we swap a and c.
+After doing that, using our result for I(p, q), applying sin2 θ = 1 – cos2 θ and moving some factors outside the integral, we get:

 With the substitution w = cos θ and using the symmetry with respect to the sign of w this becomes: